HRMuddasani/DataMineTurfGrass-Patholagy-Database/README.md

     python test.py

 From here you should be able to see a connection between Milvus and an output should be pushed out.
 If not please contact the Database Team.
-There are some changes to be made to the docker Milvus Yaml.
-In Docker open the required container, view files for the Milvus-Standalone container.
-In the folder milvus, find a folder configs which should have the yaml file.
-Change the value at Line 271 i.e. "maxVectorFieldNum: 4" from 4 to 10.

 # Possible Errors: